BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 Create Network share on a fast drive named \\FS, share it with everybody on the network

 ToDo: replace this with Ansible push
+Obsolete, use Ansible instead Copy InstChoco and packagesconfig to Filesharecopy from fileshare to \\mydocuments\ChocolateyPackageListBackup

+Install hosts to new computer
-Copy InstChoco and packagesconfig to Filesharecopy from fileshare to \\mydocuments\ChocolateyPackageListBackup copy hosts to \\utat022\fileshare and then to new computer Start Powershell (old), run Instchoco.exe as admin
+copy hosts to \\utat022\fileshare and then to new computer Start Powershell (old), run Instchoco.exe as admin